Raúl Domínguez (footballer)

-Raúl Domínguez Carral (born 1 November 1986) is a Spanish footballer who plays for CD Cayón as a goalkeeper.
+Raúl Domínguez Carral (born 1 November 1986) is a Spanish former footballer who played as a goalkeeper.

 Club career

 Born in Santa María de Cayón, Cantabria, Domínguez started playing football with amateurs CD Guarnizo.
 In 2008, he moved to Asturias and joined Sporting de Gijón, first being assigned to the reserve side in the Segunda División B.

 Domínguez made his first-team (and La Liga) debut on 21 May 2011, starting in a 0–0 away draw against Hércules CF with Sporting already safe from relegation and their opponents condemned.